Pats focus on defense at unofficial start of free agency

 A person familiar with the deal said Monday the Patriots have agreed to sign edge rusher Matt Judon to a four-year, $56 million deal — including $32 million guaranteed — for the the former Baltimore Ravens standout who totaled 15 1/2 sacks in earning back-to-back Pro Bowl selections in 2019 and 2020.
 The person spoke on condition of anonymity because the deal has not been announced; new contracts can’t be finalized until the start of the new league year on Wednesday.

 New England also came to terms with free agent defensive tackle Davon Godchaux on a two-year, $16 million deal with $9 million guaranteed.
 Defensive back Jalen Mills also is headed to Foxborough for four years and $24 million.
+In addition, the Patriots announced defensive lineman Carl Davis also had re-signed for undisclosed terms.

 “Foxborough Let’s Run It!!”
 Mills tweeted.